corbe19/Startup-Web-App/README.md

 - **WebSocket** - I used the setInterval function to periodically increase a random status event.
 This will be replaced with WebSocket messages later.
 - **application logic** - The memory card game works smoothley and the home page functions.

+## Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - Quote and image calls.
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for scores.
+- **Frontend calls service endpoints** - I did this using the fetch function.